 The rest of the paper is organized as follows.
-In §1, we introduce terminology and define the Condorcet set.
-In §2 we consider (global) indeterminacy and state our main results.
-In §3, we explore indeterminacy and path-dependence in some paradigmatic judgement aggregation problems: preference aggregation, the aggregation of equivalence relations, committee selection and resource allocation.
-In the final §4 we consider the McKelvey property and provide a classification of the examples in terms of this property.
-For ease of reading, all but the simplest proofs are relegated to an appendix at the end of the paper.
+In Section 1, we introduce terminology and define the Condorcet set.
+In Section 2 we consider (global) indeterminacy and state our main results.
+In Section 3, we explore indeterminacy and path-dependence in some paradigmatic judgement aggregation problems: preference aggregation, the aggregation of equivalence relations, committee selection and resource allocation.
+In the final Section 4 we consider the McKelvey property and provide a classification of the examples in terms of this property.
+For ease of reading, all but the simplest proofs are relegated to Appendix A at the end of the paper.

-1 'Majoritarian Views:' A Minimalist Definition
+1. 'Majoritarian views': A minimalist definition